 Chris will take us back to basics and ask how we might re-evaluate perspectives from 10 and 100 years ago, in the increasingly uncomfortable glare of the internet.
 Armed with only a handful of memes and the desire to create good in the world, can we fix these interesting times?

 - How is it to be a digital user in 2021 and what it is exactly

 - What are our responsibilities as makers of technology

 As a former neuroscientist, Chris knows what tech does to our minds.
-She will make you rethink what you thought you already knew. #UX #behavior
+She will challenge you to rethink what you do … and don’t do. #UX #behavior